daisugiland/daisugi/STYLE_GUIDE.md

 ### Folders and files

-Rules:
   * Kebab-Case for folders.
     > ✔️  Covers if folder will be extracted to its own package some day. [[+]](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#name)
   * CamelCase/PascalCase for files.
     > ❌  Have problems on renaming case-sensitive files with git.

     ✔️  Good

     ```sh
     .